robertduplock/scifibooks.club/content/en/fiction/star-trek-aventine-dax-les-demoiselles.md

 description = "Star Trek: Aventine" featured_image = "/images/uss_aventine_star_trek.jpeg"
-tags = ["Fiction", "Fan fiction", "Star Trek"] title = "Dax Les Demoiselles"
+tags = ["Fiction", "Fan fiction", "Star Trek"] title = "Star Trek: Aventine: Ezri Dax Is One"

 +++
 > Historian’s note: This story takes place just after the events depicted in Typhon Pact #1: Zero Sum Game, in which Captain Dax and the _U.S.S.
 Aventine_ escorts Julian Bashir and Sarina Douglas to the border of Breen space.